-On a single night in January 2020, more than 37,000 veterans experienced homelessness in the US, according to the US Department of Housing and Urban Development.
-But the US Department of Veterans Affairs (VA) and the non-profit organisation Community Solutions are working hard to change that through a powerful partnership under the Built for Zero initiative.
+On a single night in January 2020, more than 37,000 veterans experienced homelessness in the U.S., according to the U.S. Department of Housing and Urban Development.
+But the U.S. Department of Veterans Affairs (VA) and the nonprofit organization Community Solutions are working hard to change that through a powerful partnership under the Built for Zero initiative.

-None of this would be possible without close collaboration between the VA and local organisations, according to Reagan Harvey, a project manager for Built for Zero’s Large Cities team.
-‘We can’t end veteran homelessness by ourselves’, Harvey says.
-‘We need VA, and VA needs us.
-With Slack, we can facilitate communication between local VA representatives and members of the community, different organisations, stakeholders and leaders.’
+None of this would be possible without close collaboration between the VA and local organizations, according to Reagan Harvey, a project manager for Built for Zero’s Large Cities Team.
+“We can’t end veteran homelessness by ourselves,” Harvey says.
+“We need VA, and VA needs us.
+With Slack, we can facilitate communication between local VA representatives and members of the community, different organizations, stakeholders and leaders.”

 Moving from siloed emails to secure messaging

 Harvey’s team works with the VA to end homelessness in seven major cities.
-Prior to the Covid-19 pandemic, the two organisations communicated in person, on the phone or via email.
-But as coronavirus cases spiked, in-person meetings were off the table, and the teams soon found that email chains or one-to-one phone calls were a poor substitute for collective brainstorming and problem-solving.
+Prior to the Covid-19 pandemic, the two organizations communicated in person, on the phone or via email.
+But as coronavirus cases spiked, in-person meetings were off the table, and the teams soon found that email chains or one-on-one phone calls were a poor substitute for collective brainstorming and problem-solving.

-With Slack Connect, the two organisations can seamlessly collaborate via secure channel-based messaging.
-‘We wanted to facilitate ongoing cross-learning and sharing in one place’, Harvey says.
-‘Because of our internal success, we knew Slack was the best tool we could use externally with VA.’
+With Slack Connect, the two organizations can seamlessly collaborate via secure channel-based messaging.
+“We wanted to facilitate ongoing cross-learning and sharing in one place,” Harvey says.
+“Because of our internal success, we knew Slack was the best tool we could use externally with VA.”
 Given that Slack’s enterprise-grade security features and compliance standards extend to Slack Connect, the VA maintains visibility and control, enabling its teams and partners to tap into their most powerful resource: each other.

 A shared workspace creates sustainable change